Quagga Project: Project milestones

 The Project's first foal was born on 9 December 1988.
-On 20 January 2005, Henry (a foal considered to be the first quagga-like individual because of a visible reduced striping) was born.
+On 20 January 2005, Henry, the first foal with a visible reduced striping considered to be quagga-like, was born.
 The first 5th generation foal was born in December 2013.
-It has been proposed that those individuals with the most reduced stripe patterns should be called "Rau quaggas", both to reference acknowledge Reinhold Rau's contribution to the project and to distinguish the new animals from the original, extinct strain.
+It has been proposed that those individuals with the most reduced stripe patterns should be called "Rau quaggas", both to acknowledge Reinhold Rau's contribution to the project and to distinguish the new animals from the original, extinct strain.

 In March 2016, the Quagga Project listed 116 animals in 10 locations, some of which are close to Cape Town.
 Of the 116 animals, currently six individuals show a strongly reduced stripe pattern.

 The goal is to have a population of about 50 such zebras and move them to a protected area within their former natural habitat.
 The current individuals with a stripe pattern resembling the quagga are named Henry, Freddy, DJ14, Nina J, FD15, and Khumba.